Logo

 Paul Simon is an avid fan of the New York Rangers ice hockey team, the New York Knicks basketball team and the New York Yankees baseball team.

-Laird-Clowes has credited Paul Simon with helping to shape the band's biggest hit, "Life in a Northern Town".
+Laird-Clowes credited Paul Simon with helping to shape the band's biggest hit, "Life in a Northern Town".

-Paul Simon has a few songs that appear on compilation albums and nowhere else, such as "Slip Slidin' Away" which first appeared on the compilation album Greatest Hits, Etc.
+Paul Simon has a few songs that appear on compilation albums and nowhere else, such as "Slip Slidin' Away", which first appeared on the compilation album Greatest Hits, Etc.